Personality change: Mechanisms of change

 There are multiple ways for an individual's personality to change.
 Individuals will change their behavior based on the ideas in their environment that emit rewards and punishments.
 Some of these ideas might be implicit, like social roles.
 The individual changes their personality to fit into a social role if it is favorable.
 Other ideas might be more explicit like a parent trying to change a child's behavior.

 Personality change also occurs when individuals observe the actions of others.
 Individuals may mimic the behaviors of others and then internalize those behaviors.
 Once the individual internalizes those behaviors, they are said to be a part of that person's personality.

 Individuals also receive feedback from other individuals or groups about their own personality.
 This is a driving force of change because the individual has social motivations to change their personality; people often act a certain way based on the popular/majority vote of the people they are around.
 For example, someone who likes country music may say they hate country music when they learn that all her peers dislike like country music.
 It has also been shown that major positive and negative life events can predict changes in personality.
 Some of the largest changes are observed in individuals with psychiatric or neurodegenerative disorders, such as Alzheimer's disease and related dementia.
 A meta-analysis found consistent evidence that large increases in neuroticism and large declines in the other major personality traits are observed in individuals with dementia.
 Similar changes were also found in a prospective study (N = 22,611) of self-rated personality.

 Meditation

-Studies have shown that mindfulness-meditation therapies have a positive effect of personality maturity.
+Studies have shown that mindfulness and meditation therapies have a positive effect of personality maturity.